Olney Hawkins Richmond – Father of Cardology

 IAC Founder’s Comment: I trust that you will continue to research more about the Order of the Magi, Olney H. Richmond and others who have gone through some much to bring this magical ancient system to each of us today.
 Here you are reading about real people with their own karma and challenges; just like the rest of us with their own flaws and imperfections.

-While none of us on Earth are perfect, what is important to grasp is the valuable system of Cardology and the work of Olney in bringing it from centuries of obscurity out into the light of world for all to see.
-This system of knowledge stands alone, apart from the mere mortals, like Olney, who have sacrificed so much to get it to where it is today…free on this website and on the internet.
+While none of us on Earth are perfect, what is important to grasp is the valuable system of Cardology and the work of Richmond in bringing it from centuries of obscurity out into the light of world for all to see.
+This system of knowledge stands alone, apart from the mere mortals, like Olney Richmond, who have sacrificed so much to get it to where it is today…free on this website and on the internet.

-If anyone reading this has any further information about Olney and the sacred science of the cards, please contact me at Gina@Cardology.org or contact historian/author Iain Mc-Laren-Owens at Astro-Cards Enterprises via email: email@example.com.
+If anyone reading this has any further information about Olney and the sacred science of the cards, please contact Gina E. Jones at Gina@Cardology.org or contact historian/author Iain Mc-Laren-Owens at Astro-Cards Enterprises via email: email@example.com.